All Latest 600 A/B Tests

 Andrey Andreev Tested Pattern #77: Filled Or Ghost Buttons In Test #526 On Online.metro-cc.ru

-In this experiment, a feint gray background search bar was replaced with a higher contrast one containing a blue border and a filled blue color button style.
+In this experiment, a feint gray background search bar was tested against a higher contrast one containing a blue border and a filled blue color button style.
 Impact on searches and purchases was measured.
-(Inverted to fit the Filled-vs-ghost button pattern).
+(Test was inverted to fit the filled-vs-ghost button pattern).

 Test #520 on Asics.com by Andrey Prokhorov Feb 29, 2024 Mobile Product